alecjacobs/alecjacobs.github.io/README.md

-old personal page url redirects to https://alec.space
+The personal website of Alexander Jacobs